guilhemmarchand/trackme/docs/configuration.rst

       - Creating custom alerts provide several layers of flexibility depending on your choices and preferences
       - You may for example have alerts handling lowest level of prority with a specific type of alert action, and have a specific alert for highly critical entities
       - Advanced setup can easily be performed such as getting benefits from the tags features and multiple alerts using tag policies to associate data sources and different types of alerts, recipients, actions...
+      - You may decide if you wish to enable or disable the TrackMe ``auto acknowledgement`` and ``Smart Status`` alert actions while creating alerts through the assistant

 Final: Read the docs and start using TrackMe
 ============================================